 Battery Internal Resistance

-It’s complicated but imagine it like this.
+It isn’t very easy, but imagine it like this.
 You are filling a flat tire on your bike with a hand pump.
 It is easy to add air to the tire when you first start, but it gets harder and harder to put more air in it as the pressure increases.
 The same thing is true of a battery.
-When the battery is depleted (low voltage at the battery terminals), it is easy for the battery to accept a charge.
+When the battery is depleted (low voltage at the battery terminals), it is easy for it to accept a charge.
 The battery’s internal resistance increases as it charges, making it resist charging.

-When the voltage drops below 13.5 volts in a typical alternator, the regulator will start sending a charge current.
+The regulator will send a charge current when the voltage drops below 13.5 volts in a typical alternator.
 When the voltage exceeds 14.5 volts, the regulator will stop supplying current.
-Amperage or current is regulated by the state of charge of the battery.
-When the battery is weak, its internal resistance is not strong enough to hold back the current from the alternator trying to recharge it.
-As the battery reaches a state of full charge, the internal resistance becomes strong enough to oppose current flow from the alternator.
+The state of charge of the battery regulates amperage or current.
+When the battery is weak, its internal resistance is not strong enough to hold back (resist) the current from the alternator trying to recharge it.
+As the battery reaches full charge, the internal resistance becomes strong enough to oppose current flow from the alternator.
 Eventually, the amperage output from the alternator will drop to the point where it stops providing current until the battery voltage drops again.
 The gradual decrease in charging current is similar to the absorption phase found in a battery charger.

 State of Charge (SOC)

 We can better manage our batteries by measuring how much power has been removed or replaced in the battery pack.
 I like to think of it as a bank account.
 You have some balance and withdraw a few dollars to buy gas.
 Okay, at today’s prices, a lot of money.
-Anyway, that decreases the account balance, and if you continue to make withdrawals, the account will eventually reach zero.
+That decreases the account balance, and if you continue to withdraw, the account will eventually reach zero.
 You recharge the account by making a deposit.

 Batteries are Electron Bank Accounts

 Batteries are just electron bank accounts.
-You can use the electrons for power until the voltage reaches the low cutoff point, at which time the battery cannot supply any more electrons.
+You can use the electrons for power until the voltage reaches the low cutoff point when the battery cannot supply any more electrons.
 Then you recharge the battery with electrons, and we measure those electrons as electric current over time, Amp-hours.

 To take advantage of measuring all those electrons, we need some smarts.
-We use amp hours to talk about how much energy has flowed into or out of the batteries.
+We use amp hours to discuss how much energy has flowed into or out of the batteries.
 A shunt and smart meter keep track of energy flow to and from the batter.
 It displays your electron balance in amp-hours (or percentage of capacity left.)
 They greatly enhance battery management, and I recommend Victron BMS-712 smart battery management system (shown above) or the Renogy 500A Battery monitor with shunt.
-Both are good systems, but the Victron has more useful features IMHO.
+Both are good systems, but the Victron has more valuable features, IMHO.

-Manufacturers usually list two values for charge rate, the recommended charging rate, and the maximum charging rate.
+Manufacturers usually list two values for charge rate: the recommended and maximum charging rates.
 These things seem simple but greatly influence how long the battery will last.

 The maximum charge rate is self-explanatory.
-It is the maximum amount of current (power) you can use when recharging the battery.
+It is the maximum current (power) you can use when recharging the battery.
 However, like high rates of discharge, high rates of charge can damage the battery and shorten its life.
 When a manufacturer provides a recommended charge rate, that rate extends the battery’s life as much as possible.
 I’ll repeat this another way.
-It is always better to slow charge a battery than fast charge!
+It is always better to slow charge a battery than fast charge it!

 You’re dry camping for the weekend and don’t want to run a generator for long periods.
-In this case, you want to select a battery with a high recommended charge rate.
+In this case, you want to select a high recommended charge rate battery.
 The higher the charge rate, the faster your batteries will charge.
 The ability to charge at high speed also depends on how much current your inverter/charger can deliver.

-Remember that charging at rates above the recommended charge rate degrades the battery and shortens its life.
+Remember that charging at rates above the recommended rate degrades the battery and shortens its life.

 One final scenario, add to the example above that you occasionally camp with electrical hookups and would like to charge your batteries when on shore power.
 Again you need to balance charge capacity with your expected usage.
 If you are sitting in the campground using shore power, you are not using power from your batteries.
 You have all the time in the world to charge your batteries.
 Remember that the slower you charge or discharge your batteries, the longer they last.